The Public Enemy: Casting

 Edward Woods was originally cast in the lead role of Tom Powers and James Cagney was cast as Tom's best friend Matt Doyle, until director Wellman decided Cagney would be more effective in the part and switched the two actors but never reshot the sequences with the characters as children, which is why the child playing Cagney's role looks like Woods while the one playing Woods' role looks like Cagney.
 Another reason for the switch is that the sound technology used in The Public Enemy was superior to that used in earlier films, making it no longer imperative to have an actor in the lead role who had impeccable enunciation.

 Louise Brooks was the original choice for Gwen Allen, a woman with self-confessed weakness for bad men.
 She refused the role, which went to a younger actress, Jean Harlow.
 Brooks' name was in studio records/casting call lists playing "Bess" in this movie, but she and her character did not appear.
 Brooks later explained herself to Wellman (who had directed her in Beggars of Life (1928)) by saying that she hated making pictures because she simply "hated Hollywood".
 In the opinion of Brooks's biographer Barry Paris, "turning down Public Enemy marked the real end of Louise Brooks's film career".

 Tom's first girlfriend Kitty was played by Mae Clarke, who was uncredited.
-Kitty is eventually dropped off by Tom for Gwen after he pushes half a grapefruit into her face, the most famous scene in the movie.
+Kitty is eventually dumped by Tom for Gwen after he pushes half a grapefruit into her face, the most famous scene in the movie.
 Joan Blondell played Mamie, Matt's girlfriend.
 She had already worked with Cagney in Sinners' Holiday (1930) and would work with him on two films which also came out this year: Other Men's Women and Blonde Crazy.
 Other films that they worked together on were The Crowd Roars (1932), Footlight Parade (1933) and He Was Her Man (1934).
 Cagney once said that Blondell was the only woman he loved besides his wife.
 Donald Cook played Tom's brother, Mike.